a-gubskiy/X.Extensions.Logging.Telegram/README.md

 - **Real-time Logging**: The sink offers the ability to send log events to a Telegram channel in real-time, ensuring that you can stay up-to-date with your application's behavior and any issues as they arise.

-- **Customizable Formatting**: You have the flexibility to configure the format of log messages sent to the Telegram channel, allowing you to tailor them to your preferences and specific requirements.
+- **Customizable Formatting**: You can configure the format of log messages sent to the Telegram channel, allowing you to tailor them to your preferences and specific requirements.

 - **Filtering**: The sink supports filtering log events before they are dispatched to the Telegram channel, ensuring that only pertinent information is shared.

-- **Asynchronous Sending**: Log events are sent asynchronously to the Telegram channel, minimizing any potential impact on your application's performance.
+- **Asynchronous Sending**: Log events are sent asynchronously to the Telegram channel, minimizing potential impact on your application's performance.

 - **Easy Configuration**: Configuring the sink to work with your Telegram channel is straightforward, and you can find comprehensive information in the [Configuration Wiki](https://github.com/Bardin08/X.Serilog.Sinks.Telegram/wiki/Configuration).